ultimate-comparisons/ultimate-comparison-framework/README.md

 - `citation`: Configures the citation of sources
     - `csl`: The style of the citation as [bibtex](http://www.bibtex.org/) class.
 Example classes: https://github.com/citation-style-language/styles
     - `bib`: The file containing the used sources in [bibtex](http://www.bibtex.org/) style
-- `criteria`: List of fields that all comparison-elements use.
+- `criteria`: List of fields that all comparison elements use.
 The attributes for each criteria are:
     - `name`: The display name of the criteria.
 Type: `string` (1)
     - `search`: Whether a text box should be added to the search form.
 Allowed values: `true` (1), `false`
     - `table`: Whether it should be included in the comparison table by default.
 Allowed values: `true` (2), `false`